 ENVIRONMENTAL STUDIES BOOK PRIZES

 The Environmental Studies Book Prizes recognize students in different categories for outstanding senior thesis research and the ability to communicate the results and significance of their work.
 The awards are presented in the areas of Environmental Humanities, Environmental Science, Environmental Social Science, and Environmental Engineering.
-Candidates are interviewed by PEI faculty and members of the institute’s executive committee, who then select the winners.
+Candidates are interviewed by HMEI faculty and members of the institute’s executive committee, who then select the winners.

 T. A. BARRON PRIZE FOR ENVIRONMENTAL LEADERSHIP